Could Increasing Taxes Be Expansionary?

-By Laura Jackson, Assistant Professor of Economics, Bentley University; Christopher Otrok, Sam B. Cook Professor of Economics, University of Missouri-Columbia, and Research Fellow, Federal Reserve Bank of St. Louis; Michael T. Owyang, Assistant Vice President and Economist, Federal Reserve Bank of St. Louis
+By Laura Jackson, Assistant Professor of Economics, Bentley University; Christopher Otrok, Sam B. Cook Professor of Economics, University of Missouri-Columbia, and Research Fellow, St. Louis Fed; and Michael T. Owyang, Assistant Vice President and Economist, St. Louis Fed.

 Economists who study taxes typically focus on evaluating the effect of increasing the average tax rate, implicitly assuming that the change in tax burden is uniformly distributed.
 In a recent working paper, we considered the effect of changes in tax rates across people with varying incomes.